 The temple at Jerusalem had well-defined priestly serving cycles.
 John the Baptist’s father was one of those serving in Jerusalem from time to time.
 He was designated to serve in the course or cycle named after Abijah, head of one of the priestly families in the days of King David.
 The timing of the Abijah course was around July-August.
 The Gospel of Luke tells us that John the Baptist was conceived just after one such visit to Jerusalem.
 And we also know from Luke that John was about six months older than Jesus.
 We can establish by simple arithmetic that John was born in the springtime in Palestine, and that Jesus was therefore born in the autumn.

-As we continue, we’ll discover many more popular misconceptions in the story of early Christianity.
+As we continue, we’ll discover many more popular misconceptions in the story of the early Church.

 A Humble Birth